Pedro-HNN/PythonDiscordBot/README.md

-# Python Color Bot
+## 🎨 Color Bot made in Python for Discord

-Just a simple bot that i made for my public server, i made it in 2 days, you are free to use it as your wish.
+Just a simple bot that I made for my public server, I made it in 2 days, you are free to use it as your wish.
 The bot ISN'T complete.
-I've had to work in other projects, one day i will continue working on it.
+I've had to work in other projects, one day I will continue working on it.

-Remember to create a .env and create a 'TOKEN' variable.
+**Remember to create a .env and create a 'TOKEN' variable.**

-Requirements:
+## Requirements:

-python 3.8 or higher, discord.py
+ - python 3.8 or higher
+ - discord.py

-Commands/Events:
+## Commands/Events:

+Prints a message with all commands.

     &&help:

-	Prints a message with all commands.
+---
+Rolls a die with the chosen number of sides.

     &&dice <number>:

-	Rolls a die with the chosen number of sides.
+---
+Change user color role using 6 digit HEX codes.

     &&color <HEXcode>:

+---
-	Change user color role using 6 digit HEX codes.
+  Clear user color role.

     &&clear:
-	Clear user color role.

-&&shutdown:
+---
 Turn off the bot.
 (Can only be used by the bot owner)

-&&deleteAllColor:
+    &&shutdown:

+---
 Deletes all color roles made by the bot.
 (Can only be used by the bot owner)

+    &&deleteAllColor:

+---
+Plays music from youtube (still working on that)

     &&play <youtube link>:

-	Plays music from youtube (still working on that)
+---
+Disconnects from voice channel

     &&disconnect:

-	Disconnects from voice channel
+---

+Pauses music

     &&pause:

+---
-	Pauses music
+resumes music

     &&resume:

-	resumes music
+---
 By reacting to any message with the "📌" emoji, the bot pins the message.

 By removing the "📌" from reactions, the bot unpins the message.